One-Trial Correction of Legacy AI Systems and Stochastic Separation Theorems: Examples

 The Fisher discriminant is { essentially} the functional we use in theoretical estimate for distributions in ellipsoid.
 It is the same spherical cup, { albeit after the whitening applied}.
 The Fisher cap models were first constructed and tested on the data used to train and test the original CNN classifier.
 We started with the data projected onto the first $50$ principal components.
 The $25$ false positive candidates, taken from the testing set, were chosen at random as described in the previous section. { They modeled {\it single}} mistakes of the legacy classifier.
 The models were then prepared using the covariance matrices of the original training data set.
 On the data sets comprising of $114,000$ positives from the training set and $1$ negative corresponding to the single randomly chosen identified false positive all models delivered true negative and true positive rates equal to $1$.
 The result persisted when the number of principal components used was increased to $2000$.

-In the next set of experiments we asked if a single neuron with the weights given by the Fisher discriminant formula would be capable of filtering out more than just one false positive candidate.
-For this purpose we randomly selected { several} samples $\mathcal{Y}$ of $25$ false positive candidates from the training data set and constructed models (\ref{eq:Fisher_cap}) { aiming at separating all $25$ false positives in each sample from $114,000$ true positives in the data set.
-The weights $w$ of model (\ref{eq:Fisher_cap}) depended on the sets of false positives $\mathcal{FP}$ and the set $\mathcal{TP}$ of true positives as follows:
+In the next set of experiments we {investigated numerically} if a single neuron with the weights given by the Fisher discriminant formula would be capable of filtering out more than just one false positive candidate. {We note that the question is not trivial even if the two sets are linearly separable: separability by Fisher linear discriminants imply linear separability, but the converse does not necessarily holds true.} For this purpose we randomly selected { several} samples $\mathcal{Y}$ of $25$ false positive candidates from the training data set and constructed models (\ref{eq:Fisher_cap}) aiming at separating all $25$ false positives in each sample from $114,000$ true positives in the data set.
+The weights $\bfw$ of model (\ref{eq:Fisher_cap}) depended on the sets of false positives $\mathcal{FP}$ and the set $\mathcal{TP}$ of true positives as follows: